 JKCP prides itself in offering two sets of staff: the instructors who teach the students during the day and the residential staff who oversee the students outside of their classes.
 This allows us to provide the highest level of instruction and care at all times.

 Unlike most summer camps, all of our residential programs are located on prestigious college campuses.
 We provide housing for all our residential staff in modern college dorm facilities.
-Each room has its own air conditioner (or fan), closet space and desk.
+Each room has its own bed, closet space and desk.

 For most programs, we provide the following to residential staff in addition to your base salary:

 - A private room

 - Stipends for meals when you’re required to work off campus during a mealtime

 - JKCP staff shirts to wear during working hours